mlcommons/ck/README.md

 in a unified way on any operating system with any software and hardware either natively or inside containers.

-Here are some most commonly used examples from the community:
+Here are some most commonly used examples from our users:

 ```bash
 pip install cmind